puf/puf.io/notes/socials/2025-12-14 Desert shark statue on Embarcadero.md

 aliases: []
 ---

-When I was at Musee Mechanique early November, there was a crew working on a new giant sculpture - of a fish:
+When I was at Musée Mécanique early November, there was a crew working on a new giant sculpture - of a fish:

 ![](https://i.imgur.com/R2yMgz3.png)